dmouscher/nomic/rules-3.md

 New players joining the game must declare an emoji sigil once they are approved.

 If a player wishes to change their sigil, they must petition the group, declaring what they want their new sigil to be.
 This must be ratified by 2/3rds or more active players.

+## 302

+Votes on rule-changes can only affect proposal passing or failure.
+Proposals are not allowed to distinguish those who voted for it, those who voted against it, or those who did not vote on it from each other.